me holding a beautiful bunch of red bananas - avocados bananas puerto rico

 chocolate avocado pudding… recipe below!

-Now that we are back at our condo, I’m good without avocado for a bit.
+Now that I am back at the condo, I’m good without avocado for a bit.
 That said, I truly do appreciate the abundance here.
-I planted persimmon, figs, pomegranates, and blackberries in our yard in Texas and the output of ALL of them combined for a WHOLE YEAR didn’t come close to what we harvested at our friend’s place in the THREE WEEKS we were there.
+I planted persimmon, figs, pomegranates, and blackberries in our yard in Texas and the output of ALL of them combined for a WHOLE YEAR didn’t come close to what I harvested at my friend’s place in the THREE WEEKS I was there.
 In addition to the avocado, we also gathered mangoes, grapefruit, Barbados cherries, and coconut during our stay.

 frozen coconut water slushie - avocados bananas puerto rico